 Click here for the BA Japanese Canvas page.

 Examination Regulations

-The Examination Regulations relating to this course are available at (LINK TO 2022-23 EXAMINATION REGULATIONS ONCE AVAILABLE).
+The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/.
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.